okohll/abdocs/content/docs/advanced-usage/build-patterns.md

 2. From the main table, create a new view.
 In that view, create a calculation with the same name and contents.
 3. Add that a cross-reference field into the main table, utilising that view.
 In the field options, tick [use as filter]({{<relref "https://docs.agilebase.co.uk/docs/fields/field-options/referenced-field-options#use-as-a-filter-for-relations">}})

+In that way, you can set the chooser to only show options relevant to the situation at hand.

 ## Switching a field from one type to another
 For example, converting a whole number field into a decimal number
 1. Rename the field to '{fieldname} old'